StealthSystems/stringquery/README.md

         1 => 'Hi there?'
     ));

-Once that's all done, Marionette will then build the response and send echo the JSON object, and finally exit so nothing else gets added after it.
+Once that's all done, StringQuery will then build the response and send echo the JSON object, and finally exit so nothing else gets added after it.

 ### Extending